K-2 Resources: Reading Like a Pro

 Match up Sounds and Letters

 Using flash cards, match the sound spoken with the letter that makes that sound.
 Start out using only 3-5 letter cards.
 First, you produce the sound and ask your child to choose the letter that makes that sound.
 For example, you say the sound the letter s makes and your child responds by make the sound—sssss.
 Later, switch roles and you must find the letter that matched the sound they produce.
 Start small.
 Use only a few letter sound cards and play often.
 Do not move on until the first sounds are AUTOMATIC!
-Variations: Find objects that start with and end with the sound.
+A variation of this would be to have your child find objects that start with and end with same and different sounds.

 - Alphabet Card Deck (PDF)